mprinc/vuejs.org/src/v2/guide/components-slots.md

 </current-user>
 ```

-In this example, we've chosen to name the object containing all our slot props `slotProps`, but you can use any name you like.
+In this example, we've chosen to <span class='definition'>name</span> the object containing all our slot props `slotProps`, but you can use any name you like.

 ### Abbreviated Syntax for Lone Default Slots

-In cases like above, when _only_ the default slot is provided content, the component's tags can be used as the slot's template.
+In cases like above, when _only_ the default slot is provided content, <span class='important'>the component's tags can be used as the slot's template</span>.
 This allows us to use `v-slot` directly on the component:

 ``` html
 <current-user v-slot:default="slotProps">